-As the missionaries advanced in their mission fields they also started English classes to other villages in Jiwaka province.
-Later they moved on to other parts of our country such as Simbu Province, Eastern Highlands Province, Western Highlands Province, Morobe Province, Madang Province, National Capital District and Central Province.
+As the missionaries advanced in their mission fields, they also started English classes to other villages in Jiwaka province.
+Later they moved on to other parts of the country such as Simbu Province, Eastern Highlands Province, Western Highlands Province, Morobe Province, Madang Province, National Capital District and Central Province.

-The purpose of starting schools was to educate young people to learn to read and write and spread the Gospel of Jesus Christ as well as assist in the development of our nation.
-The missionaries started many formal and none formal education services throughout the country, which has had a great impact on the future lives of many.
+The purpose of establishing schools was to educate young people to learn to read and write and spread the Gospel of Jesus Christ as well as assisting in the development of our nation.
+The missionaries started many formal and non-formal education services throughout the country, which has had a great impact on the future lives of many.
 Nowadays, you can find many ex-students in top jobs in government, companies, churches or non-profits organizations throughout our country and abroad as well.

 Church Education Secretaries

 We have 4 Regional and 1 National Church Education Secretaries.

 - Easthern Highlands, Madang and Morobe Provinces